edwinwebb/next-wxrmp/README.md

 Import and position Images and Videos into a custom VR space in your Browser.
 Export the scene to JSON.

+## Site Map
+/home : app, make a scene, export it, import it
+/about : about the site
+/contact : send me an email

 ## TODO

 ## Development